BedirT/Python-Class-2019/README.md

 #### After Class
 This section is for students and parets to see the notes we finally have when the section or class ends.
 The students are already required to take notes -should look almost same with mine- you can compare and check the missing parts.

+#### Homework
+Homework questions are listed in the After Class file.

 ### Naming Convention
 File names are in format;
 L (Lecture) + Class number + Section + The topic name